The Hike To The Grand Teton's Lower Saddle

 Let's look at the route to the Upper Saddle for Owen-Spalding climbers....

-Climbers heading for the Owen-Spalding route can take a Black Rock Chimney variation along the Central Rib to reach the Upper Saddle.
+Climbers heading for the Owen-Spalding route can use a Black Rock Chimney variation along the Central Rib to reach the Upper Saddle (unseen in photo).
 Or, they can use the Upper Western Rib.
 Be attentive to the movements of other climbers in the area.
-It is easy to dislodge rocks on others, or have others dislodge rocks in your direction.
+It's easy to dislodge rocks on others, or have others dislodge rocks in your direction.

 View of the Central Rib from an area near the Enclosure - looking SSE